Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Minute 18-23: Impact Questions (5 minutes)

-Impact questions quantify the consequences of the problems they have described.
-This is where you help the prospect connect their operational pain to business outcomes — revenue, cost, risk, time, and opportunity cost.
+Impact questions quantify the consequences of the problems they have described, connecting operational pain to business outcomes — revenue, cost, risk, time, and opportunity cost.
+Most prospects have not done this calculation themselves.
+Help them see the true cost of inaction and you create urgency without being pushy.

 Key impact questions: